eyockman/eyockman/README.md

-- Hi, I’m Emma!
-- I’m a grad student at UCSC studying coastal ecology;
-- specific interests of mine are plant interactions and estuarine community ecology.
+- Specific interests of mine are plant interactions and estuarine community ecology.
+- Mostly looking to do statistical and spatial analysis.
 - I’m looking to build skills and collaborate on R and GIS projects
-- How to reach me: email me at eyockman@ucsc.edu

 <!---
 eyockman/eyockman is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.